 If a family moves from a state and then returns, the court in that state will determine whether the time spent out of state should be defined as temporary.

 A Significant Connection

 If there is no home state, or if the state refuses to exercise jurisdiction, then a state where the child or one of the parents has a significant connection may be able to claim jurisdiction.
-A significant connection requires more than the child's presence, there usually are relatives in that state or there's a reason why it's in the child's best interest.
+A significant connection requires more than the child's presence—there usually are relatives in that state, or there's a reason why it's in the child's best interest.
 In fact, a state's court may determine that a significant connection exists enough to establish jurisdiction over child custody, even if the child is not physically present in the state.
 The UCCJEA requires that courts in different states communicate and work with each other to resolve the jurisdiction question, and this is very important when more than one state qualifies for jurisdiction based on significant connection.

-In cases when a child has been abandoned, or when the child and his or her guardian has been subjected to abuse, the state where they currently reside may exercise emergency jurisdiction under the third principle.
-After an emergency order is entered it will remain in effect until the child's true home state is determined.
+In cases when a child has been abandoned or when the child and his or her parent or guardian have been subjected to abuse, the state where they currently reside may exercise emergency jurisdiction under the third principle.
+After an emergency order is entered, it will remain in effect until the child's true home state is determined.
 If this doesn't happen, the state that enacted the emergency order shall become the child's home state.

 Pennsylvania Family Law Attorney

 Jurisdiction matters in child custody can be incredibly complicated.
-If you are hoping to resolve child custody issues and have questions about jurisdiction in Pennsylvania, contact Joseph D. Lento and his Family Law Team at the Lento Law Firm at 888-535-3686 for a consultation.
+If you are hoping to resolve child custody issues and have questions about jurisdiction in Pennsylvania, contact Joseph D. Lento and his Family Law Team at the Lento Law Firm online or by phone at 888-535-3686 for a consultation.